 Vanuatu Emergency Appeal

-In September, the Vanuatu Government ordered the entire population (approximately 11,000 people) of Ambae, an Island in the north of Vanuatu, to immediately evacuate.
-GMP initially responded to requests from the Churches of Christ Conference office in Vanuatu, making $10,000 available immediately.
-Those funds were used to support evacuees in Santo and dispersed through the Churches of Christ in Vanuatu and the Vanuatu Council of Churches Disaster Response program.
+In September 2017, the Vanuatu Government evacuated the entire population (approximately 11,000 people).
+GMP initially made $10,000 available to support evacuees in Santo, which was dispersed through the Churches of Christ Conference in Vanuatu (CCCV) and the Vanuatu Council of Churches Disaster Response program.
 When the people displaced due to this disaster returned, they returned to to devastation.

-Based on those findings, GMP will be responding by providing vouchers, which will allow communities to access essential clean water, food and household supplies from local shops.
-Clean water and food were the highest priorities of all the communities’ surveyed.
-The vouchers will allow each community some freedom to access the supplies most needed in their community, with the type of items being monitored CCCV and GMP.
-Partnering with local shops will minimize transport and administration costs, and support the local economy.
-This access to clean water and food is vital, and will have a huge impact as the people of Ambae adjust to living with an active volcano.
+Based on the findings of a rapid needs survey, GMP responded by providing vouchers which have allowed communities to access essential clean water, food and household supplies from local shops.
+The vouchers reached 620 households and 2414 people.
+The vouchers received an overwhelmingly positive response, as they allowed recipients freedom to access the supplies most needed in their community (with the type of items being monitored CCCV and GMP).
+Partnering with local shops minimised transport and administration costs, and supported the local economy.
+This access to clean water and food has been vital, and has had a huge impact as the people of Ambae adjusting to life with an active volcano.

 We understand many of our supporters already contribute financially to the work of GMP, and for that we are truly grateful.
 We know you care about helping others in their time of need, so ask you continue to help people in Vanuatu who are affected by the volcanic activity.
-If you are also able to partner with us in this emergency we, and the people of Ambae would be deeply thankful.
+If you are also able to partner with us in this continued emergency response we, and the people of Ambae, would be deeply thankful.